rmorillo24/ob2bm_migrator/README.md

 ### Use:

-Configure the following variables and run
+1. Configure the following variables

 - `balena_cloud_key`: The API key for the source Balena account.
 - `balena_staging_key`: The API key for the target Balena account.